Questions for Protix Schedule a call

 The evidence

 Commercial insect farms don't run on waste.
-The Stockholm Environment Institute cites an assessment of 13 US and European farms in which "none of them use food waste as feed" — all used "high-quality, often grain-based substrates" already "widely used as animal feed."1
+The Stockholm Environment Institute cites an assessment of 13 US and European farms in which "none of them use food waste as feed".
+Instead, all used "high-quality, often grain-based substrates" already "widely used as animal feed."1

-Protix's own inputs seem to be feed-grade byproducts like starch from potato peels which we suspect is the same material livestock farmers already buy.6 Feeding potato peels to insects instead of directly to pigs does in fact not seem to unlock otherwise unusable waste.1
+Protix's own inputs are feed-grade byproducts like starch from potato peels which is already bought by farmers as livestock feed.6 Feeding potato peels to insects instead of directly to pigs does not unlock otherwise unusable waste.1

 The question